Iranon/casca/README.md

 Data structures are stored into JSON files (inside the data folder).

 <sub>
-User dedicated outputs are wrote in italian.
+User dedicated outputs are written in italian.
 </sub>

 ### *Rust and serde study*